Daniel-B-Tufvesson/speech-act-classifier/README.md

 - **Expressive**: the speaker expresses some feeling or emotional attitude about the content of the sentence.
 For example: “What an adorable dog!” or “The Avengers are awesome!”

+## Why does this exist?
+I have created this as part of my bachelor's thesis in cognitive science.
+These classifiers are intended to be tools that can be used for linguistic analysis of large amounts of language data, also referred to as *corpus linguistics*.
+Here, they can be used for finding linguistic patterns of speech acts in transcribed conversations.

 # Usage